-The Provider Directory also lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
-You can use the Provider Directory to find the network pharmacy you want to use.
+You can use the Provider/Pharmacy Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.

-If you don't have the Provider Directory, you can get a copy from a Quartz Champion.
+If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy from your Quartz Champion Service Team.
 You can also find this information on our website at QuartzBenefits.com/MedicareAdvantage.
+Click on "Find a Doctor" on the top left of the page to begin your provider or pharmacy search.